MUNQU/commol/docs/guide/calibration.md

 ### Using Calibration Results

-Once calibrated, you need to create a new model with the fitted parameters to run predictions:
+Once calibrated, update your model with the fitted parameters and create a new simulation:

 ```python
 # Run calibration